About the CSSA Board

 Dr Maria Harries AM, PhD, GAICD

-Appointed by the Australian Catholic Bishops Conference
+Appointed by the Australian Catholic Bishops Conference December 2013.

-Dr Harries runs her own consulting practice and also continues her research work and as a research supervisor with a number of PhD students.
-She also works with a number of state and national organisations involved with people who have experienced ‘care’, mental health, child, adult and family welfare, and workforce.
+Dr Harries runs her own consulting practice and also continues her research work including as a research supervisor with a number of PhD students.
+She also works with a number of state and national organisations involved with mental health, child, adult and family welfare, and workforce.

-Appointed by the Australian Catholic Bishops Conference
+Appointed by the Australian Catholic Bishops Conference November 2018.

 Mr Michael King